Blue Valley North High School: History

-Blue Valley North High School was established in 1986 in order to help educate students due to the rapid development of Overland Park, Kansas.
+In 1986, Blue Valley North was the second high school built by the Blue Valley school district.

 Academics

-Blue Valley North High School was designated a Blue Ribbon School in 1990 and 2008.

 Blue Valley North was awarded the Blue Ribbon Award in the 1990–1991 academic year, one of the most successful years for the school.
 Blue Valley North won the award again in the 2007–2008 academic year.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.

 Extracurricular activities

 Athletics

 The Mustangs compete in the Eastern Kansas League (EKL) and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Blue Valley North has won several state championships in various sports.
 Many graduates have gone on to participate in collegiate athletics.
 The Blue Valley North Mustangs are considered rivals with the Blue Valley Northwest Huskies.
-The two schools, along with Blue Valley West High School, share the District Athletic Complex located on the corner of 135th and Switzer as a home stadium for football, soccer, and baseball games.
+The two schools, share the District Athletic Complex located on the corner of 135th and Switzer as a home stadium for football, soccer, and baseball games.
 The Mustangs also compete against the rest of the Blue Valley High Schools, the nearby Shawnee Mission School District, and the Olathe School District.